opendocsg/slw-judgments-backfill/2010_SGHC_250/report.md

 44     Whilst I would ordinarily not be minded to grant leave in such circumstances, in order to efficiently expedite the many applications before me, I nevertheless granted leave to admit this new affidavit and to hear both counsel on this new waiver argument for the purposes of whether Astrata has now raised a fresh serious question of law which the balance of convenience warrants the grant of the Interlocutory Injunction.

 45     The requirements of waiver/estoppel are firstly, representation and secondly, reliance.
-In the case of _In Tacplas Property Services Pte Ltd v Lee Peter Michael_ [2000] 1 SLR(R) 159 (“ _Tacplas Property_ ”), Chao Hick Tin JA, who delivered the judgment of the Court of Appeal, stated at 177:
+In the case of _In Tacplas Property Services Pte Ltd v Lee Peter Michael_ <span class="citation">[2000] 1 SLR(R) 159</span> (“ _Tacplas Property_ ”), Chao Hick Tin JA, who delivered the judgment of the Court of Appeal, stated at 177:

  Although a representation giving rise to such an estoppel need not be express and may be implied, it must, nonetheless, be clear and unequivocal.
 Mere silence and inactivity will not normally suffice and in the words of Robert Goff LJ in The Leonidas D; Allied Marine Transport Ltd

  v Vale do Rio Doce Navegacao SA [1985] 1 WLR 925 at 937 “it is difficult to imagine how silence and inaction can be anything but equivocal” (endorsed by this court in Fook Gee Finance Co Ltd v Liu Cho Chit [1998] 1 SLR (R) 385).

-And see _Re Tararone Investments Ptd Ltd_ [2001] SGCA 57, which held that, to constitute reliance, there must be substantive evidence of reliance.
+And see _Re Tararone Investments Ptd Ltd_ <span class="citation">[2001] SGCA 57</span>, which held that, to constitute reliance, there must be substantive evidence of reliance.

 46     If there really was a waiver which Astrata relied on, this would be apparent to Astrata and would have been asserted at the outset of the Interlocutory Injunction Application.
 But prior to Astrata’s belated application for leave, no such assertion had been made.
 This suggests that Astrata did not conduct itself on the basis or in reliance of any waiver, but was instead attempting to raise, belatedly, any remotely plausible argument which would support its Interlocutory Injunction Application.
 And, rather significantly, Astrata’s counsel submitted at the outset that the waiver argument was not relevant to any argument of the balance of convenience.